dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 ### Autocomplete

-This problem can be solved with both ElasticSearch and Redis.
+This problem can also be solved with both ElasticSearch and Redis.

 #### Redis

 To keep data in-sync between primary DB and Redis autocomplete keys we will implement a separate class and leverage it from model callbacks.
-We will begin our keys with the first 2 letters of each term and not store the full term string.
+We will begin our keys with the first 2 letters of each term and store up to last latter.
 We will also be using Sorted Set scores to give higher weight to more common terms.
-We can add / remove all keys by running `AutocompleteRedis.new.add_all('product', 'name')` (or `remove_all`).

 {% highlight ruby %}
 # app/models/